D Line Extension: Project budget and planning

-Funding is being sought to accelerate the project's timeline further as officials prefer to open all stations before the start of the 2028 Summer Olympics and Paralympic Games, which Los Angeles will host.
+Funding was sought to accelerate the project's timeline further as officials prefer to open all stations before the start of the 2028 Summer Olympics and Paralympic Games, which Los Angeles won the rights to host on September 13, 2017.

 Opposition

 BHUSD Board of Education President Lisa Korbatov objected to the placement of the subway tunnel underneath Beverly Hills High School between the Wilshire/Rodeo and Century City stations, noting that the district had planned to construct new buildings and a below-ground parking lot precisely where the tunnel would impact the high school's property.

 Metro chose a route placing the Century City station at Constellation Boulevard instead of Santa Monica Boulevard due to lower ridership projections adjacent to the Los Angeles Country Club and an earthquake fault zone in the latter area.
 Korbatov claimed that Metro did not adequately study the route to the Constellation Boulevard station and said it could pose a safety risk to students, citing no sources.
 She also pointed out that the subway tunnel would prevent BHUSD from carrying out many of its long-range construction plans.
 The school district and city filed a lawsuit in July 2012 against Metro.

 In April 2014, Los Angeles County Superior Court Judge ruled that Metro had properly conducted environmental studies under the California Environmental Quality Act.
 A transit hearing under the requirements of the Public Utilities Code.
 BHUSD and Beverly Hills interest groups, after spending $10 million on the lawsuit through August 2017, lost the appeal to prevent Metro from contracting with the FTA for the subway project.
 The school district and city appealed the decision to the California Courts of Appeal and lost again, with the courts citing that Metro complied.